Variance Sum Rule for Entropy Production: RBC model

 where $k_b,k_c,k_{\text{int}}$ are effective stiffnesses related to the immobilizing procedure of the RBC (bare stiffness, $k_b$); the internal RBC rigidity ($k_c$); and the membrane-cortex coupling ($k_{\text{int}}$). $\mu_x,\mu_y$ and $\eta_x,\eta_y$ are bare mobilities and white noises for $x$ and $y$, while $C_1,C_2$ are just constants and $D_{x,y} = k_B T \mu_{x,y}$. $f_t^a$ is the stochastic active force as in Section \ref{S6:RedVSR} and Eq.\eqref{eq:ABP} in the main text, obeying the following stochastic differential equation,

 where $\overline{\eta^{f}_{t'}\eta^{f}_{t''}}=\delta(t'-t'')$.
 Correlation functions can be calculated using standard techniques in terms of initial conditions, which read

 and where $k_x=k_b +k_{\text{int}};k_y=k_c+k_{\text{int}}; k_{x} \mu_{x} = w^x_r; k_{y} \mu_{y} = w^y_r$.
+Note that constants $C_1$ and $C_2$ are not present in the connected correlation functions, as expected.
 The time-dependent correlation functions can then be computed through standard techniques in Laplace space.
 The model \eqref{eq:ABPRBC} satisfies a reduced-VSR Eq.\eqref{eq:VSRABP_supp} (Eq.\eqref{eq:VSRABP} in the main text), which is used to fit the experimental RBC traces in Laplace space.
 Finally, the entropy production rate $\sigma$ can be calculated,